Silukkuvarupatti Singam: Production

-In May 2016, Vishnu revealed that he would work on a film directed by newcomer Chella Ayyavu with Suseenthiran's brother Saravanan reported to be the producer, following the postponement of his Veera Dheera Sooran starring Vishnu.
+In May 2016, Vishnu revealed that he would work on a film directed by Chella Ayyavu, who directed Ajith's Aalwar in 2007.
+With Suseenthiran's brother Saravanan reported to be the producer, after the postponement of his Veera Dheera Sooran starring Vishnu.
 Manjima Mohan was considered for the lead role, but the project did not materialise and Vishnu moved on to work on different projects.
 Later in January 2017, Chella, an erstwhile assistant to director Ezhil, confirmed that the project would be made with Vishnu on board as the producer.
 Regina Cassandra joined the team in early February 2017, after the makers were keen to make most of her stature in the Telugu film industry too.
 The project began shoot in late March 2017, with the shoot announced to take place in Pollachi, Theni, Tirunelveli and Ambasamudram.

 In April 2017, the film was titled Silukkuvarupatti Singam and actress Oviya was signed on to play a secondary role.
 Vishnu was keen to cast an actress he had previously acted with for the role, and was able to sign Oviya who had worked with him briefly during the production of Pattaya Kelappanum Pandiya (2014) which they both later opted out of.